rcarrata/rcarrata.github.io/_posts/2021-06-30-traffic-flow-ovn.md

 comments: true
 ---

-How can we monitor the traffic in and out of our Openshift cluster in an easy way?
-How can we do an analysis about the network traffic flows of our workloads in our Openshift SDN?
+How can we monitor the traffic in and out of our OpenShift cluster in an easy way?
+How can we do an analysis about the network traffic flows of our workloads in our OpenShift SDN?
 Let's start to dig in!

 ## Overview

-Until the 4.8 release, the network traffic analysis / monitoring within the Openshift SDN was hard to perform.
+Until the 4.8 release, the network traffic analysis / monitoring within the OpenShift SDN was hard to perform.
 If you wanted to know the network flows of your traffic of your workloads in the SDN you needed to analyse node to node the Openflow (protocol designed to allow network controllers to determine the path
 ) and the Flow tables from the OVS pods, using utilities like ovs-ofctl to extract the flow entries in the flow table.

 For example to check the flow entries with ovs-ofctl: